When Can Police Search My Car in Ohio?

 It must be emphasized; however, they are empowered to use these discretionary search powers reasonably, responsibly, and with respect for you and your rights.

-Another critical point to remember is that if the officer finds no “searchable” validation but simply asks to search your vehicle: You do not have to agree to the police search your car, no matter how nicely or firmly they ask!
+Another critical point to remember is that if the officer finds no “searchable” validation but simply asks to search your car: You do not have to agree to the police search your car, no matter how nicely or firmly they ask!
 There should never be a penalty for saying no, and you cannot be arrested for denying them permission.

-Admittedly, many times these searches occur in a “gray” area of the law, and the police do, at times, abuse their discretionary powers.
+Admittedly, many times these vehicle searches occur in a “gray” area of the law, and the police officers do, at times, abuse their discretionary powers.
 If you suspect this happened, you must consult a professional Cincinnati criminal defense lawyer immediately.

 After analyzing all the details involved in your being stopped, and your vehicle searched, if your lawyer proves that your rights were violated, the charges against you are usually always dropped.
 Immediately receiving the professional legal advice you need is your best defense.